microsoft/promptflow/docs/how-to-guides/process-image-in-flow.md

     {"question": "How many colors are there in the image?", "input_image": {"data:image/png;url": "https://developer.microsoft.com/_devcom/images/logo-ms-social.png"}}
     {"question": "What's this image about?", "input_image": {"data:image/png;url": "https://developer.microsoft.com/_devcom/images/404.png"}}
     ```
 2. A folder containing a jsonl file under root path, which contains serialized image in File Reference format.
-The reference file are stored in the folder and there relative path to the root path is used as path in the file reference.
-Here is a sample batch input:
+The referenced file are stored in the folder and their relative path to the root path is used as path in the file reference.
+Here is a sample batch input, note that the name of `input.jsonl` is arbitrary as long as it's a jsonl file:
     ```
     BatchInputFolder
     |----input.jsonl